-Aboriginal children, young people, families and communities are a key target group of the TEI Program.
+Aboriginal children, young people, families and communities are a key target group of the TEI program.

-4,235 individual clients who were recorded as receiving a TEI service in MNCNENNSW identified as Aboriginal and/or Torres Strait Islander, representing approximately 31% of all individual clients for whom this information was recorded (see Figure 7).
+Over a third (35%) of individual clients who were recorded as receiving a TEI service in MFWWNSW identified as Aboriginal and/or Torres Strait Islander (3,618 clients) (see Figure 7).

-Note that Aboriginal and/or Torres Strait Islander status is not known for 8.8% of clients (1,223 clients).
+Note that Aboriginal and/or Torres Strait Islander status is not known for 14% of clients.
 Ideally, Aboriginal and/or Torres Strait Islander status would be 'unknown' for less than 5% of individual clients, however it is understood and respected that some Aboriginal people will not want to share this information.